-Set sales goals for your team
+Set and Track Sales Goals for your team

-Setting Sales Goals
+Types of Sales Goals

 - You can assign as many goals as you want to a user, but not twice the same goal.
 We do recommend that you don't assign too many goals to a single user in order to keep them motivated and on track.